malini/certtest-1/README.rst

 the x).
 Finally, launch *Settings* again, and navigate to *Developer*, then select *ADB only* in *Remote Debugging*.

-Once this is done, go to Settings->Display and set the 'Screen Timeout' to 'never'.
-You need this because adb will not work when the device is locked.
+Once this is done, go to Settings → Display and set the *Screen Timeout* to *Never*.
+You need this because adb is will be disabled when the device is locked.

 Environment Setup
 =================